-Fortunately, Massachusetts PFML provides benefits for most employees.
-Each benefit year (52 weeks), you're entitled to the following paid time off:
+Massachusetts PFML provides benefits for most employees.
+If you do qualify for PFML leave, each benefit year (52 weeks), you're entitled to the following paid time off:

-But there's a waiting period—you get no PFML benefits for the first seven days of your medical or family leave, even though it counts toward the 26-week maximum.
+But there's a waiting period—you get no PFML benefits for the first seven days of your medical or family leave, even though that week counts toward the 26-week maximum.
 The only exception is for maternity leave that immediately follows a new mother's medical leave for childbirth.

 For example, if you take six weeks of medical leave to recover after giving birth, you won't get PFML benefits for the first week of your medical leave.
 But if you then take 12 weeks of parental leave to bond with your new baby, you'll be paid benefits for all 12 weeks.
 The waiting week is waived.